tedsmitt/azure-festive-hackathon/README.md

 3. Delete this repository!

 ## Lessons and Retrospective 📒
-I learnt a couple of things whilst participating in this hackathon, it was also a great refresher on Azure as it has been over a year since I last looked at it!

 I was going to use Azure Front Door as it seemed like the perfect match for this kind of solution.
 With the Rules Engine it seemed like the logical choice, as I could perform geo-matching and URL rewrites to forward traffic to the backend.
 However, I soon found out that it does not support Websockets, and because of this it wouldn't work properly with the Blazor app.
-Granted, after 60s it would default to HTTP long polling, however this is less than optimal.
-We could potentially configure the app to _only_ use long polling, but this was against the rules.
-This is when I turned to Traffic Manager, as it is just simple DNS load balancing, and as it turns out also has geo-matching capabilities!
+Granted, after 60s it would default to HTTP long polling, however this is less than optimal and would not be great UX.
+We could potentially configure the app to _only_ use long polling, but this would have been against the rules.
+This is when I turned to Traffic Manager as it is just simple DNS load balancing (and as it turns out also has geo-matching capabilities!).

+It was also great to see how App Service looks since I last dealt with it.
+It looks like they are providing first-class support for containers, which is essential these days.
+I noticed the Docker-Compose preview in the container settings of the App service, which I think will be a great addition to the service.

+All in all I had a great time working on this solution and will definitely be on the look out for more of these hackathons in future!